 Celebration of Guidance

-A note on children: Children who are able to sit still and quietly are able to attend this gathering, and should be prepared prior to attending: giving them a bath and dressing them in formal clothing helps them get into the right mindset for going to a place of worship where reverence and ceremony are key.
-Formal preparation assists children to choose to display the kind of behaviour that is appropriate.
-It is also a way to instil in our children the Sunnah habits!
+Ways to prepare children for this gathering include giving them a bath and dressing them in formal clothing to help them get into the right mindset for going to a place of worship where reverence and ceremony are key.
+Suchpreparation assists children to choose to display the kind of behaviour that is appropriate.
+(It is also a way to instil in our children the Sunnah habits!)

-The potluck provides an opportunity for your children to practice the manners of eating in community: serving others first, helping to set out food and clean it up, and so on.
+The potluck provides an opportunity for your children to practice the manners of eating in community: serving others first, helping to set out food and clean up, and so on.